-- > Interpret and draft land use maps and legal descriptions of property. - Collect, interpret, and analyze field and office planning data accurately. - Perform technical planning operations and studies. - Process a variety of land development applications. - > Read plans and specifications and make effective site visits. - > Effectively use basic GIS technology. - Analyze site design, terrain constraints, land use compatibility, utilities, and other urban services. - Assess, monitor, and report environmental impact on and of various County programs and services. - Maintain accurate records of work performed. - > Perform mathematical and planning computations with precision. - Conduct routine research projects, evaluate alternatives, and make sound recommendations. - ➤ Prepare and present clear, concise, and logical written and oral reports, correspondence, policies, procedures, and other written material. - Make sound, independent decisions within established policy and procedural guidelines. - > Coordinate assigned activities with other County departments and agencies as required. - > Direct the work of contract consultants. - Interpret and explain planning and zoning programs to the general public; identify and respond to issues and concerns of the public, Board of Supervisors, and other boards and commissions. - ➤ Understand, interpret, and apply all pertinent laws, codes, regulations, policies and procedures, and standards relevant to the work performed. - ➤ Effectively represent the department and the County in meetings with governmental agencies, community groups, various business, professional, and regulatory organizations, and in meetings with individuals. - > Independently organize work, set priorities, meet critical deadlines, and follow-up on assignments. - Effectively use computer systems, software applications, and modern business equipment to perform a variety of work tasks. - > Communicate clearly and concisely, both orally and in writing, using appropriate English grammar and syntax. - > Use tact, initiative, prudence, and independent judgment within general policy, procedural, and legal guidelines. - Establish, maintain, and foster positive and effective working relationships with those contacted in the course of work.
+- Interpret and draft land use maps and legal descriptions of property. - Collect, interpret, and analyze field and office planning data accurately. - Perform technical planning operations and studies. - > Process a variety of land development applications.

+- Read plans and specifications and make effective site visits. - > Effectively use basic GIS technology. - Analyze site design, terrain constraints, land use compatibility, utilities, and other urban services. - Assess, monitor, and report environmental impact reports, plans, ordinances and other on and of various County programs and services. - Maintain accurate records of work performed. - Perform mathematical and planning computations with precision. - > Conduct routine research projects, evaluate alternatives, and make sound recommendations. - Prepare and present clear, concise, and logical written and oral reports, correspondence, policies-and, procedures, and presentsother written material. - Make sound, independent decisions within established policy and procedural guidelines. - Coordinate assigned activities with other County departments and agencies as required. - Direct the work of contract consultants. - ➤ Interpret and explain planning and zoning programs to Various the general public; identify and respond to issues and concerns of the public, Board of Supervisors, and other boards, and commissions and committees.